• Skip to primary navigation

 Consider adding some chopped stem ginger to the cookie dough.
 This will give little bits of extra sweet ginger in the cookie.

 How about finishing it off with a simple lemon icing glaze?
-The lemon flavour goes really well with the ginger of the cookies.
+The lemon flavour goes really well with the ginger in the cookies.
 A drizzle of chocolate is also a wonderful touch.

 How about sandwiching two cookies together with some lemon icing?
 Or use them to make an ice cream sandwich?

-Feel free to experiment and make your spiced ginger cookies to suit your own preferences!
-And if you do please let me know because I love trying new things especially if it involves food.
+Feel free to experiment and make your spiced cinnamon ginger cookies to suit your own preferences!
+And if you do, please let me know because I love trying new things, especially when it involves food.

 Storing Ginger Cookies